NBA Trade Talk: Pelicans Making Moves To Make Anthony Davis Happy And Keep LA Lakers Away

-One of the biggest NBA storylines without any public truth behind it is the neverending saga of wondering where Anthony Davis will end up.
+One of the biggest NBA storylines without any public truth behind it is the neverending saga of where Anthony Davis might end up.
 The Los Angeles Lakers, Boston Celtics, and other teams would love to trade for him, but the New Orleans Pelicans aren’t budging.
 Knowing that a key time in the dealings with Davis is coming up, though, the Pels are going to start doing everything possible to keep their star happy.

 It is no secret that LeBron James wants Davis in Los Angeles and that the Celtics have plenty of assets to make a trade and get him to Boston.
 Meanwhile, the Pelicans have stood firm in saying that he will never be traded and that no offer will make them do that.

-Well, Davis is set to become a free agent in the summer of 2020, and the Pelicans will likely offer him a Supermax deal after this season.
+Davis is set to become a free agent in the summer of 2020, and the Pelicans will likely offer him a “supermax” deal after this season.
 If Davis isn’t happy and ends up refusing that deal, the Pelicans will certainly want to trade him and not wind up with nothing when he ends up leaving in free agency.

-New Orleans is going to do whatever they can do to keep their star happy and make him want to sign that mega deal when it is presented to him.
+New Orleans is going to do whatever they can do to keep their star happy and make him want to sign that mega-deal when it is presented to him.
 That is why the Pels are looking to make some moves and make sure this team heads into the postseason.

 Sporting News is reporting that the Pelicans are contemplating trading away their future first-round draft pick for help at small forward.
 New Orleans looked at acquiring Kelly Oubre from the Washington Wizards, but the Phoenix Suns moved in and picked him up.